 - the veteran’s income is below a certain amount

 The details of what the VA will pay may change so we recommend that you contact your local Veteran’s Administration.

 If you invested in an annuity you are in luck.
 Your investment will come in handy as it can certainly help to pay for some (or maybe even all) of your monthly expenses in your assisted living facility.

 In addition, the Pension Protection Act of 2006 allows you to use proceeds from certain annuities to pay the premiums for long-term care insurance.
 These proceeds would be tax-free.

 But note that although the Pension Protection Act reads like a great idea – it’s not necessarily as good as it sounds!
 Check out this article at ElderLawAnswers.com.

-Another somewhat controversial plan are reverse mortgage programs which are basically a loan paid to the homeowner based on the equity of the home.
+Another somewhat controversial plan is reverse mortgage programs which are basically a loan paid to the homeowner based on the equity of the home.

-This money could go towards paying for an assisted living.
+This money could go towards paying for assisted living.

 This would oftentimes come into play when one spouse remains in the home and the other moves into an assisted living facility.

 We recommend that you contact your local Medicaid program to find out what they will pay.